The appraisal process is an estimation that generates an opinion of value.

 To defend your rights in a condemnation case.

-An appraisal is based on comparable sales that can be proven by public record.
+An appraisal is based on comparable sales that can be proven by records.

 All a CMA does is generate a "ball park figure."